michelson/lazy_google_analytics/README.md

       config.email       = "XXXXXX@developer.gserviceaccount.com"
     end

-  api calls:
+### Api calls:

     @client = LazyGoogleAnalytics::Client.new()

-  By default LazyGoogleAnalytics::Client is going to make a call for visits within 1 month timeline sorted by month & day, using the profile in config block.
+  By default LazyGoogleAnalytics::Client is going to make a call for visits within 1 month timeline sorted by month & day, using the profile_id in config block.

+  But you can override specific parameters like this:

+    @client = LazyGoogleAnalytics::Client.new({:ids => "ga:123456"})

-  But you can extend that behavior passing and entire options_hash with specific parameters:
+  Also you can extend the options after initialization, passing and entire options_hash overriding all default parameters:

     @client = LazyGoogleAnalytics::Client.new()
     @client.parameters({'ids' => "ga:XXXXX",